core-code/CoreLib/README.md

 CoreLib
 =======

-CoreLib is a collection of reusable Objective-C source code to make various aspects of developing Mac and iOS applications easier, faster & safer.
+CoreLib is a collection of reusable Objective-C source code to make various aspects of developing Mac apps easier, faster & safer.

 CoreLib is designed so you can just use the parts you want/need and are not forced to adopt all of it.

 Just #import CoreLib.h in your .pch (or in files that use it).
-Additional Classes in the Mac/ and iOS/ folders can be included as needed.
+Additional Classes in the Mac/ folder can be included as needed.

 CoreLib has these components:

 * categories on base Cocoa like NSArray, NSData, NSObject, NSString, etc for new functionality or syntactic sugar (AppKit+CoreCode, Foundation+CoreCode)

-* for iOS) subclasses for UIActionSheet, UIAlertView, etc to provide a more convenient block based interface or new view controllers (iOS/JM*)

 * for Mac) convenience classes for e-mail sending, getting host information, managing login items, showing styled font lists, etc  (Mac/JM*)